foca13/AIDL_2019_project/README.md

 #### Algorithms

-Two different face detection algorithms were used: YOLOv3 and TinyFaces.
+Two different face detection algorithms were used: YOLOv3 and TinyFaces, both trained with the Wider dataset.
+The

 ### Face recognition